JuliaCompilerPlugins/Mixtape.jl/README.md

 _Mixtape.jl_ is currently a minimal re-implementation of contextual dispatch using `IRTools.jl`. [tokei](https://github.com/XAMPPRocky/tokei) counts 41 lines of code (not including the magic of [Mike Innes](https://github.com/MikeInnes) and the wonderful [IRTools](https://github.com/MikeInnes/IRTools.jl)).

+It can be used for pedagogical purposes, to get a feel for how this particularly quirky part of Julia works.

+---

 Usage is very simple - you use `remix!` just like you use `overdub`.